-- evaluation of student performance and program effectiveness; and
+- Evaluation of student performance and program effectiveness

 All learners are expected to work toward rigorous standards and participate in statewide assessments.
 It is important to ensure that all learners have sufficient access to instruction and assessment procedures and materials so they are able to successfully acquire the expected knowledge and skills and apply their learning in assignments and assessments in school and in the community.

 Using Problem Solving to Select Supports and Accommodations

 A four-step problem solving process can be used to select, implement, and evaluate supports and accommodations.
 This problem solving process is adapted from the collaborative inquiry process in MTSS (Iowa Department of Education, 2014; 2016-f; 2016-m; 2016-n) and the SETT framework used in the analysis of a student’s needs for assistive technology in special education (Zabala, 2005-a; 2005-b).